 At the fort, they were greeted by Colonel Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Field.
-He made sure that they had what they needed and received Thanksgiving Dinner before he went to have his own dinner.
-In the case of the officers, they were invited to have dinner with the 194th Tank Battalion.
-The enlisted men had a stew thrown into their mess kits.
+He made sure that they had what they needed and received dinner before he went to have his own dinner.
+In the case of the officers, they were invited to have dinner with the 194th Tank Battalion while the enlisted men had a stew thrown into their mess kits.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.